 The confidentiality order is an exception covered by the Act (section 49).
 A confidentiality order is a decision by the Commissioner of Lobbying allowing all or part of the information contained in an inscription to the Lobbyists Registry to be masked.
 This confidentiality of information is possible when the lobbying activities concern an investment project where the disclosure of the information could cause serious prejudice to the economic or financial interests of your enterprise or your client.

-No. The obligation to make a declaration in the Lobbyists Registry remains.
-The only effect of the confidentiality order is to temporarily prevent the public from having acess to certain information.
-When the implementation period of the order has expired, this information becomes public and available in the Lobbyists Registry.
+A confidentiality order does not provide an exemption from the obligation to register in the Registry.
+The only effect of the order is to temporarily prevent the public from learning certain information.
+When the period of application of the order has elapsed, the information in question becomes public and accessible in the Registry.

 The senior officer of an enterprise, a consultant lobbyist or their duly authorized representative